fcharlie/PEAnalyzer/ReadMe.md

 ## License

-This tool use MTI License
+This tool use MIT License

 Copyright &copy; 2017 Force Charlie, All Rights Reserved.